unsaved/sn-developer/README.md

 ES6 construct (such as a 'let' statement or an arrow function).
 We have provided 4 override validation scripts that relax the ES5 constrains on client scripts.

-Contrary to ServiceNow's Open Source disclosure, the San Diego tinymce ESLint editor uses a version of ESLint between  5.15.0 inclusive and 6.2.0 exclusive (because it supports "prefer-named-capture-group" but not "function-call-argument-newline").
+Contrary to ServiceNow's Open Source disclosure, the San Diego TinyMCE ESLint editor uses a version of ESLint between  5.15.0 inclusive and 6.2.0 exclusive (because it supports "prefer-named-capture-group" but not "function-call-argument-newline").
 That is ancient.
-When configuring tinymce ESLint rules with sys property glide.ui.syntax_editor.linter.eslint_config, specifying rules before 5.6.0 will cause problems.
+When configuring TinyMCE ESLint rules with sys property glide.ui.syntax_editor.linter.eslint_config, specifying rules before 5.6.0 will cause problems.
 See version attribute of rules at https://eslint.org/docs/latest/rules/ .